Sunday, July 10, 2016

 In the cemetery at Raisin City, California, a few miles southwest of downtown Fresno, are found four nearly identical, crudely wrought square markers, each bearing a name and the year 1933.
 One marks the burial of Everett John Sweitzer, eldest son of John W. and Leora (Savoree) Sweitzer, and grandson of George A. and Elizabeth (Tapscott) Sweitzer.
 The tragic story of the four markers bearing a single year is not for tender ears.

 In 1921, in Fresno, Everett married Elmira Juda (also “Judy”) Sherfey.
 Born around 1867 in Nebraska to Christopher C. and Mary Catherine Sherfey, Elmira had been married twice before.
-Around 1885 or 1886 she wedded George E. Goodwater, and the couple farmed in North Dakota.
-Then in 1902 or 1903 she married William D. York, and the two homesteaded in Colorado.
+In 1885 she wedded George E. Goodwater, and the couple farmed in North Dakota.
+Then in 1903 she married William Dennis York, and the two homesteaded in Colorado.
 The first marriage, which ended in divorce, produced three children—Eva, Florence, and Walter Edward.
-The second marriage was childless.
+The second marriage, which ended with Williamk's death in 1918, was childless.

 Around 1920 Elmira moved to Fresno County, California, where her father, Christopher, and brothers Robert and Levi were living.
 There she met and married Everett.